-Despite my last stressful trip to Cambrils, Port Aventura was an absolute highlight for my two toddler girls.
+Despite our last stressful trip to Cambrils, Port Aventura was an absolute highlight for my two toddler girls.

-Even though there were only a few attractions they could enjoy because of the minimum height requirement.
+Even though there were only a few attractions they could enjoy due to the minimum height requirement.
 I suggest you check it for your kids before traveling on the Port Aventura Web.
 I wish they would have more places for smaller children inside the park.

-Also, La Garroxa Volcanic Zone Natural Park is an epic hiking destination full of Spanish magical forests, like Fageda d´en Jorda and Bosc de les Estunes.
+Also, La Garrotxa Volcanic Zone Natural Park is an epic hiking destination full of Spanish magical forests, like Fageda d´en Jorda and Bosc de les Estunes.

 12. Cap de Creus

 Cap De Creus is one of the top places to visit in Catalonia and one of the most epic cliffs in Spain.
 Located near Cadaques, Cap de Creus nature reserve was the first natural park in Catalonia to cover both sea and land since 1998.

 Also read: The Prettiest Flower Fields in Spain

 The total area of Cap de Creus is 13 886 hectares.
 Within the nature reserve, you can find lots of hiking trails and unique natural settings, like Cova de S´Infern, Cala Culip, Cala Cullero, Pla de Tudela.